CallumLaidlaw/mobile-app-development/README.md

 Run
 ```
+npm run generate
+then
 npm run preview
 ```

 This should start the application and open up to localhost:3000.
-The application should be built.